rmsalinas/aruco2/README.md

 ### OpenCL / GPU Acceleration

-`aruco2` features a high-performance, fully GPU-accelerated detection pipeline using OpenCL.
+`aruco2` features a high-performance, fully GPU-accelerated detection pipeline using OpenCL for fiducial markers, boards, diamonds, fractals, and RArUco markers.
 Key stages—including image thresholding, connected component labeling, corner extraction, candidate identification, and subpixel corner refinement—are run entirely on the GPU.

 #### How to use it
-To trigger GPU acceleration, simply pass the input image as a `cv::UMat` instead of `cv::Mat`.
+To trigger GPU acceleration, simply pass the input image as a `cv::UMat` instead of `cv::Mat` to functions like `detectFiducialMarkers()` or `detectRArucoMarkers()`.
 The library detects the input type and automatically routes it to the OpenCL pipeline.

 ```cpp
 #include "aruco2.hpp"